-Safe Church: Preventing the Abuse of Children, Adults, and Elders
+Safe Church, Safe Communities: Preventing the Abuse of Children, Adults, and Elders

 As a church, we are called to stewardship of creation.
 Our catechism tells us that recognizing God as our Creator "means that all people are worthy of respect and honor, because all are created in the image of God, and all can respond to the love of God."
 As stewards of creation, therefore, we are called to prevent or redress behavior that undermines the honor and respect of the people around us, particularly when the people around us are vulnerable and have been entrusted to our care.
 In this section you will find policies and resources designed to help you become better stewards of the safety of God's people.